 On the whole, Thailand is the ideal place for solo female travelers.
 There’s less harassment than many other destinations – even than in Europe – people are super friendly, the hostels are amazing, transportation is easy, and there are loads of other backpackers to meet.
 What’s not to like?

-Is Thailand safe to travel for families?
+Is it safe to travel to Thailand for families?

 Previously a backpacker-only zone for some reason, Thailand is now visited by all kinds of people!
 The country’s infrastructure and tourism industry have completely boomed in recent years and now, more than ever, everyone is traveling to Thailand.
 Over 20 million if we’re talking in numbers!